-The nose of this wine tells the story of how it was made.
-Raspberry (Merlot), a slight herbaciousness (Cabernet Franc) and English toffee (oak) combine in a harmonious way.
+The nose of this wine tells the story of how the wine was made.
+Raspberry (Merlot), a slight herbaciousnous (Cabernet Franc) and English toffee (oak) combine in a harmonious way.
 Malbec and Petit Verdot provide colour and spice.
-Very perfumy and aromatic with the earthiness of beetroot and leafy undergrowth.
-Juicy, concentrated blueberry fruit on palate with fresh acidity and toffee sweetness.
+Very perfumy and aromatic with beetroot earthiness and leafy undergrowth.
+Juicy concentrated blueberry fruit on palate with fresh acidity and toffee sweetness.
 Spicy cinnamon finish.

 This South African interpretation of the famous Bordeaux-style red blend is excellent at countering fat – creamy, buttery or otherwise fat-laden dishes such as duck-liver are excellent partners.
 Its accommodating structure befriends mild curries such as the traditional Cape bobotie and it is a stalwart with creamy sauces and mushrooms.
 Also responds very well to red meats, game, roasts and noble, matured cheese.